open-climate-data-science/open-climate-data-science.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: Open Climate Data Science Workshop
+title: Workshop Description & Application
 ---

 fill in text